 The independent assessment also concluded that whilst we, the Trustees, do provide good Governance, we could do more for you as a member and we will of course be addressing this over the next year.
-In particular, as a result of these independent findings, the Trustees intend to transfer member's DC rights to an alternative arrangement in the next 12 months.
+In particular, as a result of these independent findings, the Trustees are in the process of transferring member's DC rights to Smart Pensions master trust in the next few months.